 Aoife McGrath is a dance artist and Senior Lecturer in Drama at the School of Arts, English and Languages, Queen’s University Belfast.
 Current PaR work includes the ‘Dance Conversations’ and ‘Dance and the Maternal’ projects.
 Recent publications includes the co-edited special issue of Theatre Research International, 46.2 (2021) ‘Sounding Corporealities’.

 Victoria Durrer is Ad Astra Research Fellow in Cultural Policy in the School of Art History and Cultural Policy at University College Dublin.
-Her work, primarily in stakeholder-engaged social research methods, focuses on issues of representation and learning in cultural policy-making.
+Her work, primarily in stakeholder-engaged social research methods, focuses on how the spatial and relational dynamics of administration and policy both shape and are challenged by artistic practice as social, cultural, and professional endeavours. .
 She is Co-Founder of Cultural Policy Observatory Ireland, a network that seeks to bring arts and cultural practitioners together with researchers interested to explore concerns in cultural policymaking and research.